Welcome to Battery Control Group in the Department of Mechanical Engineering at the University of Michigan!

 Professor Anna spoke about Degradation and Short Detection in Parallel-Connected Cell Groups.

-Apoorva & Hamid presented on Health Estimation for Second Use/Life Batteries.
+Apoorva and Hamid presented on Health Estimation for Second Use/Life Batteries.

 April 14-16, 2025